Manning Nash: Early life and education

 Nash was born in Philadelphia, Pennsylvania in 1924.
 He received his bachelor's degree from Temple University in 1949 and his Ph.D. from the University of Chicago in 1955.

 In 1951, he married June C. Bousley, a fellow graduate student in anthropology at the University of Chicago.
 After completing her master's degree in 1953, she joined him in Guatemala for fieldwork.
 In 1960 and 1961, Manning and June Nash conducted fieldwork in Burma, collaborating on research relating to marriage, family, and population growth.

 Research and work

 Nash's anthropological studies predicted the impact corporations and governments would have on people in villages around the world, which would later be referred to as third world countries.

-From 1958-1963, Nash was editor of the journal on developing nations, Economic Development and Cultural Change.
+From 1958 to 1963, Nash was editor of the journal on developing nations, Economic Development and Cultural Change.
 He served on the faculty of the University of California, Los Angeles and at the University of Washington.
 In the 1950s, he was one of the first anthropologists to join the faculty of a business school when he was hired to teach for the University of Chicago Graduate School of Business.
 Nash returned to Chicago in 1957 as an assistant professor.
-He became a full-time faculty member in the department of anthropology 1968, and he served as chairman of the department from 1988—1991.
+He became a full-time faculty member in the department of anthropology 1968, and he served as chairman of the department from 1988 to 1991.